Aurelian Townshend: Career

+Very little is well established about Townshend's life.

 Robert Cecil directed Aurelian's education and sent him to Europe to study.
-In Venice Anthony Sherley ttok his money.
+In Venice Anthony Sherley took his money.
 Within three years, Townshend was back in England.
 He then spent a year in France as Edward Herbert's friend and aide who "spoke French, Italian and Spanish in great perfection".
 He was not much help when Herbert was attacked by a wild boar.

 In 1613, he became the librettist of Inigo Jones.
 He became a friend of Thomas Carew's, and wrote poetry for around five years.
 Carew referred to Townshend in his "In Answer of an Elegiacal Letter, upon the Death of the King of Sweden, from Aurelian Townshend, Inviting Me to Write on That Subject" (published in 1640), where he indicates that Townshend was more engaged in the political world than he.